Table of Contents

 Benefits of analyzing Pro-Forma EBITDA

 As discussed above, an investor can get a clear picture of its operations through the figures shown in its Pro forma EBITDA.
-In some cases, they can know about the nature of its business and financial performance more accurately with its pro forma earnings.
+In some cases, they can know more accurately about the nature of their business and financial performance with their pro forma earnings.
 Pro forma reports are used more in certain companies to show the characteristics of their industry.
 A significant amount of one-time charges are borne by a company when it undergoes a merger or a considerable restructuring.
 Such expenses can unfairly affect the company’s short-term profits as they are not considered ongoing costs.
-The investor can analyze its pro forma earnings more appropriately while evaluating its long-term potentials by excluding the non-recurring expenses.
-Investment banks and corporate managers also prepare and use pro forma financial statements to assess their businesses’ future operating costs and evaluate their potential for the targeted takeovers.
+The investor can analyze its pro forma earnings more appropriately while evaluating its long-term potential by excluding the non-recurring expenses.
+Investment banks and corporate managers also prepare and use pro forma financial statements to assess their businesses’ future operating costs and evaluate their potential for targeted takeovers.

 In this way, pro forma EBITDA is a valuable tool that can analyze the changes in a company’s operations and identify the drivers of its core value.
 In addition, the information provided by the pro forma earnings can help clarify things when a large amount of goodwill and asset depreciation is blurring the official salaries of a company.